0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/how-to-deploy-your-second-layer-solution.md

 Go to the contract info page
 e.g. [https://testnet.partisiablockchain.com/info/contract/030102030405060708090AA0908070605040302010](https://testnet.partisiablockchain.com/info/contract/030102030405060708090AA0908070605040302010)

-Find information about the ZK nodes by pressing the “ZK nodes” button.
+Find information about the ZK nodes by pressing the "ZK nodes" button.
 For each of the nodes, note down the Base64 encoded "publicKey".

 **Note** that the order of the nodes in the list is important and should not be changed!
 You should take them from left